-Q-Switched Lasers use very short but high energy pulses, typically only a nano-second long, that creates a photomechanical effect in the skin.
-This makes a Q-Switched Laser perfect for treating tattoos and pigmentation.
+Q-Switched Lasers use very short but high-energy pulses, typically only a nano-second long.
+This creates a photomechanical effect on the skin.
+Q-Switched Lasers are perfect for treating tattoos and pigmentation.
 The short but high energy pulses cause rapid heating, generating a shockwave that breaks down the pigment.

 Not all Q-Switched Lasers are the same.
 Q-Switched Lasers are split into two categories: Active and Passive.
 Both generate pulses very differently.

-While Active Q-Switched Lasers are the gold-standard for tattoo removal, passive Q-switched Lasers offer highly effective tattoo fading, perfect for a cover-up.
+While Active Q-Switched Lasers such as the Synchro QS4 are the gold-standard for tattoo removal, passive Q-switched Lasers such as the Luminette Q offer highly effective tattoo fading, perfect for a cover-up.

 Passive Q-Switched Lasers are also used in the conservation industry for laser cleaning, as the laser breaks down dirt and grime while leaving the object of interest unmarked.
 Lynton Conservation Q-switched Lasers are used worldwide, including having been used for cleaning statues in the Vatican City.